Seasonal Packing Guide: What to Pack for Every Weather & Destination

 • Families: Kid-sized swim gear, portable stroller if beach-bound.

-• Sustainable tip: Choose coral-friendly sunscreen to protect reefs.
+• Sustainable Tip: Choose coral-friendly sunscreen to protect reefs.

 Summer packing favors minimalism—less is cooler.
 Overpack and you’ll sweat carrying it.